Why do Lutherans Make the Sign of the Cross? Get the Facts

 How did the sign of the cross start?

-• Genesis 4:15, “Then the LORD said to him, “Not so!
-If anyone kills Cain, vengeance shall be taken on him sevenfold.”
-And the LORD put a mark on Cain, lest any who found him should attack him.”
+• Genesis 4:15, “Then the Lord said to him, ‘Not so!
+If anyone kills Cain, vengeance shall be taken on him sevenfold.’
+And the Lord put a mark on Cain, lest any who found him should attack him.”
 (ESV)

-• Ezekiel 9:4, “And the LORD said to him, “Pass through the city, through Jerusalem, and put a mark on the foreheads of the men who sigh and groan over all the abominations that are committed in it.”
+• Ezekiel 9:4, “And the Lord said to him, ‘Pass through the city, through Jerusalem, and put a mark on the foreheads of the men who sigh and groan over all the abominations that are committed in it.'”
 (ESV)

 • Revelation 22:4, “They will see his face, and his name will be on their foreheads.”
 (ESV)

-Wisconsin Evangelical Lutheran Synod and the sign of the cross
+Wisconsin Evangelical Lutheran Synod and the Sign of the Cross

 The WELS, a conservative Lutheran denomination, teaches that making the sign of the cross can be beneficial, but it’s not necessary.
 WELS stresses that the practice is an exercise of a Christian’s freedom.

-Evangelical Lutheran Church of America and the sign of the cross
+Evangelical Lutheran Church of America and the Sign of the Cross

-The ELCA, like the WELS, teaches that Lutherans are free to decide for themselves whether or not to make the sign of the cross.
-Yet whatever a person decides, the gesture is still an important part of Lutheran history:
+The ELCA, like the WELS, teaches that Lutherans are free to decide whether or not to make the sign of the cross.
+Yet whatever a person chooses, the gesture is still a significant part of Lutheran history: “The sign of the cross is a treasured part of our heritage as Lutherans, because the practice was encouraged and used by Martin Luther himself.”

-• Ordination: “The ordinator blesses them with the sign of the cross” (Luther’s Works, 53:126)
+• At ordination: “The ordinator blesses them with the sign of the cross.”
+(Luther’s Works, 53:126)

-• Prayer: see references above
+• During prayer: see references above to morning and evening prayer.

 References: